 To easily turn it into a full 2 week trip, add a night in La Fortuna and a night in Monteverde.

 If you want to visit another destination, then I recommend 2 nights in Jaco after Monteverde.
 Jaco is 1 hour north of Manuel Antonio and a fun, party surf town.
 However, if you prefer not to stay in big beach town, Hotel Villa Caletas is a beautiful romantic hotel with gorgeous views and luxury rooms, 1.5 hours north of Manuel Antonio.
+If you’re a birder, Hotel Villa Lapas is a great option, close to Carara National Park.

 Day 1: Fly Into SJO, Travel to La Fortuna (~3 Hours Drive)

 Welcome to Costa Rica!
 After you go through immigration and customs, you will then travel onto your first destination in this Costa Rica 11 days itinerary: La Fortuna.
-This town is the main tourism hub near Arenal volcano and boasts plenty of nature, wildlife, adventure, culture and relaxation activities.

 Driving: Pick up your rental car and then drive 3 hours to La Fortuna.
 If your flight lands after 4 PM, we recommend to stay a night by the airport and then leave for Fortuna next morning so you can drive in the daylight.
 Read more about the drive from San Jose to La Fortuna!

 Private shuttle: Your driver will wait for you directly outside the airport terminal exit to pick you up and take you to La Fortuna straight away.
-Your service includes a stop along the way for food/bathroom/shopping, etc.
+Your service includes a stop along the way for food/bathroom/shopping, etc. Contact us to book your private shuttle!

 La Fortuna Hotels

-There are SO many hotels and vacation rentals to choose from in La Fortuna.
+There are many hotels and vacation rentals to choose from in La Fortuna.
 Here are some of our picks.

 - Luxury: Amor Arenal adult only, Royal Corin, The Springs Resort & Spa, Tabacon, Nayara Gardens, Nayara Springs Adult Only, Nayara Tented Camp, Kioro